 Filing as a U.S. Citizen

 If you are a U.S. citizen, your spouse is considered an “immediate relative”.
 After marriage, you may apply for your immigrant spouse by submitting the required forms and documentation to USCIS.
-Because you are a U.S. citizen, your spouse may be able to apply, at the same time, for an adjustment of status and work permit for your spouse.
+Because you are a U.S. citizen, your spouse may be able to apply, at the same time, for an adjustment of status and work permit.
 After USCIS receives your application, it schedules an interview with both of you to determine your spouse’s eligibility for a green card.

 Filing as a Lawful Permanent Resident (“LPR”)